ahmedbellaaj10/llm-streamlit-app/README.md

 ---

-## 💬 Feedback?
+## 💬 Feedback & Contributions

-Star ⭐ the repo or open an issue — contributions welcome!
+Star ⭐ the repo or [open an issue](https://github.com/ahmedbellaaj10/llm-streamlit-app/issues) — contributions are always welcome!

+---

+**Questions?**
+If you run into issues or have ideas, [open a discussion](https://github.com/ahmedbellaaj10/llm-streamlit-app/discussions) or ping me on GitHub.